-- Cracks form at the end of logs; - The wood turns from white or cream colored to grey or yellow; - Two pieces of wood struck together sounds hollow; - Dry wood is much lighter in weight than wet wood, - The face of a fresh cut feels warm and dry; - The moisture content read by a moisture meter is between 15% to 20%.
+- Cracks form at the ends of logs as they dry; - The wood turns from white or cream colored to grey or yellow; - Two pieces of wood struck together sounds hollow; - Dry wood is much lighter in weight than wet wood, - The face of a fresh cut feels warm and dry; - The moisture content read by a moisture meter is between 15% to 20%.

-4. Operating the Stove
+4. Stove Operation